dereknugroho/leetcode/README.md

 Each file is a solution to a single LeetCode problem.

-Each file contains the test cases that LeetCode requires in order to accept a solution.
-Execute any file to view the relevant test cases.
+In order for LeetCode to accept a solution, the solution must pass set of test cases.
+Execute any file to view the problem's test cases.

 ```
 python3 [filename]